For those new to this website:

-My eldest son recently said (in response to #TeaBloomGate2021 – link here) “I’m not at all surprised by this behavior; every time you discover something like this and share it with your readers, the companies (predictably) tend to act in exactly the same manner (denying the presence of Lead; threatening lawsuits, etc. – and then… sometimes… later apologizing) — and it reminds me of how every Scooby Doo episode unfolds in exactly the same way… with the good guys in jeopardy in some form or another in the middle, and the bad guys being unmasked in the end!”
+My eldest son recently said (in response to #TeaBloomGate2021 — linked here), “I’m not at all surprised by this behavior; every time you discover something like this and share it with your readers, the companies (predictably) tend to act in exactly the same manner (denying the presence of Lead; threatening lawsuits, etc. — and then, sometimes, later apologizing) and it reminds me of how every Scooby Doo episode unfolds in exactly the same way — with the good guys in jeopardy in some form or another in the middle, and the bad guys being unmasked in the end!”
 Frankly, the predictability of this corporate nonsense is boring.

-- That given an inch, manufacturers will take a mile.
+- When given an inch, manufacturers will take a mile.
 The situation with Finex is a really good example.
-Until now, I never posted the specific test results for one of these pans on my blog – so I expect the company felt they got away with it.
-They stayed in denial, and never corrected the issue (they did not make any public statement acknowledging the error of their ways, or publicly offer replacement Lead-free components to customers who had unknowingly purchased their Leaded products) — because there was no specific (publicly) available evidence exposing their lies.
-With this communication from my reader yesterday (the first image at the top of this post – where they outright lied – in WRITING – in response to an inquiry) I couldn’t let this slide any longer.
-[I wonder if I will get a scathing letter from their lawyers later this month… hopefully they will read what happened with Teabloom and will take the high road and not go that route… as I promise it will backfire, just as all the others have!]
+Until now, I never published the specific test results for one of these pans on my website, so I expect the company felt they got away with it.
+They stayed in denial and never corrected the issue (they did not make any public statement acknowledging the error of their ways, or publicly offer replacement Lead-free components to customers who had unknowingly purchased their Leaded products) — because there was no specific (publicly) available evidence exposing their lies.
+With this communication from my reader yesterday (the first image at the top of this piece, where they outright lied — in WRITING — in response to an inquiry), I couldn’t let this slide any longer.
+(I wonder if I will get a scathing letter from their lawyers later this month.
+Hopefully they will read what happened with Teabloom and will take the high road, not that route, as I promise it will backfire just as all the others have!)

 But maybe they are not making Leaded products any longer?

 I acknowledge that it is possible that the company has changed their formulation for their most-recently manufactured pans.
-However I think that is unlikely.
-While I haven’t been able to confirm the exact year of manufacture of the pan pictured and tested here – the owner told me he received it as a gift in 2020.
+However, I think that is unlikely.
+While I haven’t been able to confirm the exact year of manufacture for the pan pictured and tested here, the owner told me he received it as a gift in 2020.

-- They also specifically say that their products have not “ever tested positive” – and while they may not have done tests themselves (that confirmed that their brass was heavily Leaded), I know 100% for sure that they were aware of my test results (my findings of a high level of Lead in their brass components) from 2017 and 2018 — as the owner personally invited me to meet with him at his factory here in Portland after learning about those results.
+- They also specifically say that their products have not “ever tested positive” — and while they may not have done tests themselves (that confirmed their brass as heavily Leaded), I know 100% for sure that they were aware of my test results (findings showing a high level of Lead in their brass components) from 2017 and 2018, as the owner personally invited me to meet with him at his factory in Portland after learning about those results.

-- Note: I understand from other communications that my readers have shared with me that (as expected) Finex likely did leach-testing (only of the cast iron food contact part of the vessel), and that they separately did some form of wipe sample testing (of the brass components – testing apparently done after learning of my findings.)
+- Note: I understand from other communications my readers have shared with me that (as expected), Finex likely did leach-testing (only of the cast iron food contact part of the vessel) and that they separately did some form of wipe sample testing (of the brass components — testing apparently done after learning of my findings).
 Finex (apparently) never did their own testing for actual total Lead content of their brass components.

-Where things get really funny (funny – “ironic”, not funny – “haha”) is that they also were evasive about the issue in communication with an attorney!
+Where things get really funny (funny as in “ironic,” not funny “haha”) is that the company was also evasive about the issue in communication with an attorney!
 Now that’s bold!

-This past holiday season, an attorney – who was familiar with my blog – had purchased a new Finex pan as a holiday gift for his family.
-Then he happened to read up about these pans on my website.
+This past holiday season, an attorney — who was familiar with my website — had purchased a new Finex pan as a holiday gift for his family.
+Then he happened to read up about these pans on this site.
 Below is part of the communication exchange that this person had with Finex.